HKBU-LAGAS/BACO/README.md

 ------
 We conduct experiments on four datasets:
-- **Beauty**: A dataset presenting user feedback and ratings for beauty products.
+- $Beauty$: A dataset presenting user feedback and ratings for beauty products.
-- **Gowalla**: A social network dataset with user check-in data.
+- $Gowalla$: A social network dataset with user check-in data.
-- **Yelp2018**: A dataset containing user reviews and ratings for businesses.
+- $Yelp2018$: A dataset containing user reviews and ratings for businesses.
-- **AmazonBook**: A dataset containing user reviews and ratings for books.
+- $AmazonBook$: A dataset containing user reviews and ratings for books.

 ### Run experiments